paixaop/zwack/README.md

 # Supports

-At this time Zwack runs succesfuly on Mac OSX and Raspberry PI.
+At this time Zwack runs succesfuly on Mac OSX (Please check Requirements below) and Raspberry PI.
 Should run on Windows but it hasn't been tested.
 If it works let me know.

 # Installation